FOLLOW THESE DETAILED STEPS on oil painting for beginners IF YOU WANT TO know how to get started with This Medium

 Oil painting is a lot of fun and the medium is so different from acrylics, watercolors or gouache.
 It’s a slow drying paint consisting of pigment particles and drying oil as a binder and it has been used for centuries.
 Long drying times, versatility and richness in color are three of the many advantages.

 Oil paint is not only meant for experts or professionals.
-If you’re a beginner artist and interested in oil painting you should just give it a try.
+If you’re a beginner artist and interested in oil painting don’t hesitate, oil painting can certainly be for beginners.

 2. Oil paints